phillipadsmith/2014.phillipadsmith.com/_drafts/2015-10-13-can-the-learn-to-code-movement-be-fixed.md

 ## The opportunity / solution
 I don’t know if there’s a solution to this quandary.
 I want more people to learn to code, or — perhaps more realistically —  to learn how to co-create using the building blocks of the open Web.
 And yet, I want them to start with a complete idea of what’s ahead, to pace themselves, and to stick with it for the long-term.

 Too often, in my experience, the "learn to code" moments at meetups are conferences are little more than a magic trick: some seemingly accessible slight-of-hand that makes it all seem easy, leaving out the fact that it took years to learn.
-Or worse, an illusion presented to make the teacher appear smart and the learner feel stupid.
+Or worse, an illusion presented to make the presenter appear smart and leaves the learner feel overwhelmed.

-I don't have much confidence that efforts like [Codecademy](https://www.codecademy.com/) are going to teach significantly more learners to program -- nor has any more than a single programming book been enough to TK programmers.
+I don't have much confidence that efforts like [Codecademy](https://www.codecademy.com/) are going to teach significantly more people to program, just as I have my doubts that any a single programming has ever been enough.
 Learning to make great stuff on the Web takes practice, effort, time, and attention.
 There is no silver bullet.

-## Five suggestions for those new to programming
+## Five suggestions for the journey of learning
+I don't have it all figured out myself, and -- [like many in my field](https://en.wikipedia.org/wiki/Impostor_syndrome) -- I cringe when others refer to me as a programmer, believing instead that after a more than two decades of professional experience I have only just begun learning.
+And yet, tools I developed more than a decade ago are still running on the Internet today -- so that must count for something.

-I don't have it all figured out myself, and yet here are five paths that I've often shared with those starting on the journey:
+When asked, here are there five paths that I've often shared with those who are also on the journey:

 * **Scratch your own itch first:** Start with a problem that you want to solve, not a problem that is set out by a book or online course.
 As many have said before, the path to making great software is solving your own problems.
 Working to solive your problem in its entirety will often walk you through most of the layers of the stack described above.